Bactrim DS online prescription available

 How to take Bactrim DS

 Bactrim DS can come in different forms and doses, so follow the specific instructions on your prescription.
-The typical starting dose can range from 80 mg to 160 mg once daily, depending on the type of infection.
+A common dosing regimen for bactrim is 800 mg of sulfamethoxazole with 160 mg of trimethoprim every 12 hours with the duration dependent on the type of infection it is being used to treat or prevent.

 What to avoid while taking Bactrim DS